All of you deserves tender care.

 Breast Reconstruction Surgery in NYC – The Process

 Breast reconstruction is performed using general anesthesia.
 The breast reconstruction process is highly individualized and may require several surgeries.
 During your consultation, Dr. Naidu will explain her surgical plan and make sure that you understand the details of your surgery.
-This include knowing the donor sites (if you are having flap surgery) and the shape and volume of your augmented breasts (if you are having implants).

 Breast Reconstruction Recovery in NYC